csbrightside/craigbaldwin.com/site/content/about/_index.md

 {{<
   card
   title="Hello"
   copy="I'm Craig Baldwin, We Make Websites' Development Lead, living in London.
-Front-end developer, Shopify expert, avid runner and walker."
+Also a front-end developer, Shopify expert, avid runner and walker."
 >}}

 I've worked at [We Make Websites](https://wemakewebsites.com/) for three years, specialising in the front-end development of Shopify e-commerce stores.
 I'm the Development Lead and help lead a team of 20-plus developers alongside the DevOps Lead.
 I've led the development of, and launched, six stores and supported the ongoing development of many more.